eflautt/ga-data-science/lessons/lesson-13/readme.md

 Scikit-learn has many pre-processing utilities to make many of the tasks of converting text into feature for a model easy.
 These are in the `sklearn.preprocesing.text` package.

+We will use the StumbleUpon web crawl dataset again and perform a text classification text.
+Instead of using other features of the webpages, we will use the text content itself to predict whether or not the webpage is 'evergreen'.

 #### CountVectorizer